dinesh-ax/axway-open-docs/content/en/docs/operational_insights/production_setup/_index.md

 There are three kinds of policies that can be applied:

-* Drop communication by default.
+* Drop communication by default
-* Allow connection to an application from specific namespaces.
+* Allow connection to an application from specific namespaces
 * Allow connection to pods from certain applications

 Different policies can apply to different pods in your application.
 For more information refer to kubernetes documentation [here:](https://kubernetes.io/docs/concepts/services-networking/network-policies/)